 I traveled solo and still continue to do so on overnight buses and lowest class trains, as well as local buses and trains, like in Bombay.
 I have additional information coming on how to book trains and buses, which classes to take, etc.

-Here are my Tips for Staying Safe… and Not Being Mugged
+Here are my Safety Tips for Train and Bus Travel in India

 1. Don’t take heavy sleeping/anxiety pills before an overnight bus or train.
 It’s so nice to conk out (and I have to admit, even I’ve done it), but it’s not worth sleeping through someone taking all your stuff, is it?